douglasware/www.antarmy.ai/_benefits/benefit2.md

   subtitle: OpenAI, Azure, and Microsoft 365
   thumbnail: assets/img/benefits/02-thumbnail.jpg
 ---
-# Built on Microsoft Azure, OpenAI Models, and M365

 AntArmy.AI harnesses the capabilities of OpenAI's GPT-4 models, integrated with Microsoft Azure and M365, to deliver a robust solution operating within the customer's private Azure subscription.
 This powerful combination ensures a secure and efficient user experience, enabling the management of tasks and activities with precision.